asynkron/protoactor-website/hugo/content/docs/metrics.md

 Proto.Actor is using metrics provided by [OpenTelemetry](https://opentelemetry.io/docs/reference/specification/metrics/).
 With simple Proto.Actor instrumentation from `Proto.OpenTelemetry`, it is possible to get insights how actor system is performing.
 Below it is possible to find more details regarding built in metrics.

+Small remark, when using Prometheus exporter directly in the application then the metric names get postfixed with unit name, e.g. histogram `protoactor_threadpool_latency_duration` is renamed to `protoactor_threadpool_latency_duration_seconds`.

 ### Proto.Actor Metrics

 | Name                                             | Type      | Labels                              |